offbyone/ideas/content/old/internet/hiding-from-the-internet.md

 slug: hiding-from-the-internet
 status: draft

-I think that tomorrow I\'ll just \... avoid .. the internet.
+I think that tomorrow I'll just \... avoid .. the internet.
 The place turns into a pile of utter shit once per year, on 1 April, as every two-bit dumb shit gets the mistaken impression that we all just stop caring about anything at all, and decides that pink site redesigns and fake album releases are actually *funny*.

 Asshats.